-Your Centor Integrated Door is designed to operate beautifully.
+Centor Integrated Doors and Windows are designed to operate beautifully.
 However, inappropriate operation can cause serious damage that is not covered under warranty.
-Give your doors the care they deserve by operating them gently.
+Give your doors and windows the care they deserve by operating them gently.
 If you notice they are not operating satisfactorily, contact your Centor Integrated Dealer immediately.
 In the meantime, refrain from using them until the issue can be resolved.